404Setup/Mars/README.md

 # Mars
 > **WARNING: This is not for regular users**

-A super lightweight clone of api.papermc.io
+A super lightweight clone of [api.papermc.io](https://api.papermc.io)

+Lightweight does not mean incomplete functionality.
+On the contrary, Mars has fully implemented all the APIs of bibliothek and further optimized them.

+Mars is 1:1 compatible with the bibliothek API (except for database construction and private APIs).
+You can seamlessly switch to Mars。

 [👉Download](https://github.com/LevelTranic/Mars/releases)